 Despite the wide range of dosages reported across different studies, L-Theanine has an excellent safety track record.

 “A cup of tea ranges from 2 milligrams to 100 milligrams.
 In L-Theanine studies, the dosages range from 50 milligrams to 400 milligrams.
-There is no known toxic dose of L-Theanine, or any reports of harm from the substance”, says Dr. Jack F. Bukowski, a scientist with the Nutritional Science Research Institute, an industry-based nonprofit organization that studies nutritional dietary supplements.
+There is no known toxic dosing of L-Theanine, or any reports of harm from the substance”, says Dr. Jack F. Bukowski, a scientist with the Nutritional Science Research Institute, an industry-based nonprofit organization that studies nutritional dietary supplements.
 So you don't really have to worry about toxicity.

 Studies show that the positive effects associated with the smart drug’s use increase with the dosage.
 Although it is present in most teas, the amount is usually unpredictable, so it's hard to know what the effects of tea will be.
 For this reason, it can be assumed that supplements containing larger doses of L-Theanine (such as Proper Wild) are more reliable when substantial effects are desired.

 Caffeine & L-Theanine: The Power Couple